 Tracking and blocking tracking and blocking… superb.

 Mike as instructed stayed out of defence not straying past the half way mark this occupied their defender and stopped him joining the attack and acting as a pivot point for Wakefield.
 I noticed a number of times that they were looking to him as an outlet but Mike had dragged him upfield which made it easier to exploit the resulting space once the ball was recovered but unfortunately due to defending so deep players weren’t able to get up to Mike in time to offer support so it was difficult for him to take advantage of the through ball before the opposition tracked back.
+As a result of this excellent team play Bury were able to hold out against a very strong Wakefield team and gain a very respectable draw.

 Final score